Error exponents of quantum state discrimination with composite correlated hypotheses: Strong converse exponent for composite correlated hypotheses

-The following result extends the strong converse exponent from the i.i.d. setting to the broader context of composite and correlated hypotheses and shows that the strong converse exponent is lower bounded by a regularized quantum Hoeffding anti-divergence between the sets.
+In this section, we extend the strong converse exponent from the i.i.d. setting to the broader context of composite correlated hypotheses and shows that the strong converse exponent is lower bounded by a regularized quantum Hoeffding anti-divergence between the sets in general.
+We also provide a matching upper bound when the null hypothesis is a singleton i.i.d. state.